Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

-Recently, I was in a wedding with a large number of bridesmaids and a bridezilla who struggled to provide some kind of leadership for the group.
-As a result, there was miscommunication and a mind field of emotions to traverse.
-Once the wedding was over, one of the bridesmaids sent me a text message that said, “A diplomat is a person who can tell you in such a way to go jump off a bridge with cement shoes on, that you actually look forward to the adventure.
+Recently, I was asked to make an appearance as Ms. Florida Forestry Queen.
+Unfortunately there was no clear leadership and miscommunications abounded.
+Even the day of the event, it was not clear what was going to transpire.
+I tried to be prepared for anything.
+After the event, I received this text message, "A diplomat is a person who can tell you something is going to be challenging and you actually look forward to the adventure.
 You are the quintessential diplomat in my book!
-Thank you for helping us girls as we all struggled to figure out what was going on and what we were supposed to do."
+Thank you for helping us as we all struggled to figure out what was going on and what we were supposed to do."

-Diplomacy can be as simple as how you communicate with your clients.
+Like in most industries, Automotive Management can deploy diplomacy in leading by example and training our sales and service teams to be active and conscious communicators when interacting with customers.
 For example, a service advisor calls to speak with a customer who dropped off their vehicle for an oil change.
 "Well, I have bad news.
 I know you brought in your car for an oil change, but the technician discovered you need a new fuel filter and a couple of belts…."
 If I were the customer, you would have lost me at “bad news.”
 My thoughts would have shifted from excited that my car was finished to "how much is this going to cost me?"
 With a little diplomacy, the conversation and outcome can be shifted.
 "While your car was getting an oil change, our technician preformed a courtesy inspection of your vehicle to ensure safety and performance.
 Lucky for us both, the technician discovered that you need a fuel filter and a couple of belts.
-Since you car is already here at the dealership, I can save you a little time and money and get that done for you today."
+Since your car is already here at the dealership, I can save you a little time and money and get that done for you today."

 Diplomacy can also be as effortless as just listening.
+Remember the six letters that spell LISTEN also spell SILENT.
 When unreasonable expectations loom over moving a process forward, I close my mouth and open my ears.
 I listen for what the upset is.
 I listen and listen until the awkward silence tells me that it is my turn to jump into action.
 Sometimes, I discover that the upset is really not an upset at all, just a desire for someone to appreciate and understand a viewpoint.
 Sometimes, the upset person resolves the problem by just being heard.
 Sometimes, the upset and solution are presented to me as a package deal.
 Rarely, after listening intently am I left with an upset that does not have a resolution.